rsabec/rsabec.github.io/_posts/2024-08-10-Basic-Bread-NoKnead.markdown

 	Cover with towel and let rise for 1 1/2 hours

-# -Bake in clay baker preheated in 500 F oven-
+# -Bake in clay baker preheated in 500 F oven- 30 minutes
 	Transfer from proofing basket to preheated clay baker with cover on into 500 F oven for 30 mintutes

 # -Remove cover, reduce heat to 450 F, rotate positions and bake an additional 15 minutesr-